First estimate of booster jab impact on Omicron

 The modelling, from the team at Imperial College London, is based on limited information on Omicron.

-The researchers say there is a high degree of uncertainty until more real world information is gathered.
+The researchers say there is a high degree of uncertainty until more real-world information is gathered about this new variant that is spreading quickly.

-Experts are still trying to figure out how mild or severe Omicron will be.
+Experts are still trying to figure out how mild or severe Omicron will turn out to be.

 Vaccines help teach the body how to fight Covid.
-One weapon the immune system uses is antibodies.
+But the current ones in use were not designed to combat the heavily-mutated Omicron variant, meaning they are not a perfect match.

+To get round that, people in the UK are being advised to have a booster dose to build up higher antibody levels to fight the virus.

+Antibodies can stick onto the virus to stop it entering cells and replicating.